sei-protocol/sei-docs/README.md

 ### Open an Issue

 Alternatively, if you have more general suggestions on how we can improve or correct these docs, you can [open an issue](https://github.com/sei-protocol/sei-docs/issues).

-### Addding to the Ecosystem Apps list

-We welcome contributions to our ecosystem apps section.
-Please follow the process detailed in [eco-apps](https://github.com/sei-protocol/sei-docs/tree/main/pages/eco-apps.mdx) to add your own apps.